 I’d love to!
-I love encouraging other homeschooling moms – we’re all in the trenches together, working wholeheartedly!
+I love encouraging others – we’re all in the trenches together, working wholeheartedly!

 You can contact me by emailing me directly!